 Council Regulation (EC) no. 530/1999 of 9 March 1999 Concerning Structural Statistics for Wages and Labour Costs and Commissions Regulation (EC) nr.
 1737/2005 of 21.
 October 2005 and Commissions Regulation (EC) nr.
 698/2006 of 5.
 May 2006

-The population covers all enterprises in Statistics Norway's Central Register of Establishments and Enterprises in major industries except for the Public administration and Defence and Agriculture, forestry and fishing (sections O and A).
+The population covers all enterprises in Statistics Norway's Central Register of Establishments and Enterprises in major industries except for the Public administration and Defence (sectors 6100 and 6500) and Agriculture, forestry and fishing (sections O and A).
 Enterprises with less than 10 employees and self-employed are not included.

 Until 2012 the statistics was based on a sample survey covering 3500 enterprises with 10 or more employees.
 For the years 1996, 2000 and 2004 the population only covered the Private sector.

 From 2016 the statistics is based on data from a-meldingen.
 All employers who have paid wages, cash benefits or payments in kind must submit a a-meldingen report each month.
 The data includes enterprises with 10 or more employees.